AuricFox/Flask_template_login/README.md

 - **templates**: Maintains the organization of the HTML files that provide structure for the web pages.
 - **data**: Contains the database and any other possible data management files such as JSON files.
 - **logs**: Stores the logging information of the application.
 Logs info, warnings, and errors as they arise.
+- **tests**: Contains all the test cases for the application.
 - **other**: Any remaining directories (main, etc.) manages the applications blueprints and routes.
 These enable the end-user to navigate the application or website.

 ## Files

+- **commands.py**: Enables command-line entries for adding accounts and data.
 - **config.py**: Configuration file for the Flask application that manages the settings.
 It configures the `secret key`, `SQLAlchemy database URI`, and more.
 - **wsgi.py**: A mediator between the web server and Python web application.
 Runs the overall application.
 - **extensions.py**: Manages the flask extensions like SQLAlchemy.